Programming-0101/Programming-0101.github.io/.vuepress/public/slides/OOP-Ramp-Up/01-Grammar.md

 - Short representation of the grammar
 - Square brackets (**`[]`**) indicate an optional part of the syntax for the grammar rule
-- Brief explanation of terms.
+- Brief explanation of terms

 ----